harshitrai17152/Embedded-Logic-and-Design/README.md

-This repository contains all labs done in "Verilog" as a part of the Embedded Logic and Design course.
+This repository contains all labs done in Verilog as a part of the Embedded Logic and Design course.
 Instructor : Dr. Sumit Darak

 Lab 1